aminalaee/sqladmin/docs/working_with_templates.md

         details_template = "custom_details.html"
     ```

-# Custom environment
+## Customizing Jinja2 environment

-You can add custom environment options to use it on your custom templates
+You can add custom environment options to use it on your custom templates.
+First set up a project:

-First off all setup a project

 ```python
 from sqladmin import Admin